 The majority of the puppies we receive fall in the Medium and Large Mix categories as calculated by their current age and size.
 While we do occasionally receive Extra Small, Small, and Extra Large Mix puppies, we do not receive them as frequently.

 Q. How often does PAWS get puppies?

 A: Puppies make their way to PAWS about once a month, sometimes more often and sometimes less often.
+In the winter months, traveling can be dangerous, so transports are postponed until the spring when it is safer to bring the puppies to us!
+Puppies start arriving at PAWS around April.
 You might think they come via a furry stork, but they actually come in a van most of the time.

 Q. Speaking of puppy arrivals, where do the puppies come from?

 A: We work with rescue partners in other states and PA counties to bring puppies to our area for adoption.
 Occasionally, we also get puppies in need from our local area.